YangJAT/HCA/README.md

 ```
 ### Memory issues
-We recommend utilizing a high-memory server for optimal performance with this package.
-Running it on a personal computer is possible, though it may result in substantially slower processing speeds.
+We recommend utilizing a high-memory server for optimal performance.

  <br>